rwaldron/jquery.github.com/README.md

 jquery.github.com
 =================

-Developer documentation common to all jQuery projects
+Developer documentation common to all jQuery projects.